yousss811/configs/README.md

       - Add youtube audio and youtube search engine extention to config file
       - Add @g @y @w url shortcuts for searching google, youtube, and wikipedia
       - Figure out whats about the privacy settings blocks duo (owned by cisco)

+#### Plasma KDE:
+  - put in /usr/*/* to add for all users
+  - install icons locally at ~/.local/share/icons
+  - install splash screens locally at ~/.local/share/plasma/look-and-feel